starek4/fly/README.md

 **Download**: https://fly.starekit.cz/client/ios/fly.ipa

 ## Using fly
 You can register on this website https://fly.starekit.cz/.
-After registration, you can manage your devides from website control panel or you can use android app for that.
+After registration, you can manage your devides from website control panel or you can use phone app for that.